-AP Source: Cal fires coach Sonny Dykes after 4 seasons
+Cal fires coach Dykes after 4 seasons, 1 bowl appearance

-California has fired coach Sonny Dykes after four seasons that produced just one bowl appearance, a person with direct knowledge of the decision tells The Associated Press.
+BERKELEY, Calif.
+(AP) -- California fired coach Sonny Dykes in a surprise move on Sunday after four seasons that produced just one bowl appearance.

-The person spoke Sunday on condition of anonymity because the school had yet to announce its decision.

 Fox Sports first reported Dykes had been fired.

 Dykes and the administration seemed to be at odds after that 2015 season during a prolonged negotiation of a contract extension.
 The deal was finally worked out and Dykes' deal was extended through the 2019 season.
+Dykes is owed more than $5 million under terms of the deal finalized in March.

+Speculation will now turns to Dykes' successor, with former Oregon and San Francisco 49ers coach Chip Kelly's name likely to be linked to the job.
+After a dominant run at Oregon, Kelly had less success in the NFL and was fired earlier this month by the 49ers, a year after being dismissed by the Philadelphia Eagles.

-The Bears had been consistent winners for nearly a decade under Tedford with only one losing season from 2002-09.
+The Bears had been consistent winners for nearly a decade under Tedford, with only one losing season from 2002-09.
 Things started to slip after that.
 The athletic department struggled financially and the football team's Academic Progress Rating of 930 was the worst in the Pac-12 at the end of Tedford's tenure.

-The academics bounced back under Dykes.
-The Bears scored a 997 for the 2014-15 season.
+The academics bounced back under Dykes, posting APRs of 969, 946 and 997 the past three years to raise the four-year average to 960 - the program's highest since 2008-09.
 But on the field there were few victories, despite record-breaking offenses.
 With quarterback Jared Goff, the Bears were one of the most prolific teams in the country but only managed one bowl appearance.
 Cal beat Air Force in the Armed Forces Bowl last season.

+''Coach Dykes clearly built up our program - both on the field and in the classroom - and he leaves Cal in a stronger position than when he arrived,'' Williams said. ''For that alone, he deserves credit and our thanks.
+After our bowl win last season, we showed our commitment to him with a contract extension.
+But after looking at a number of factors after the end of this season, I felt that we needed a change of direction for the good of our student-athletes and our program.''

 Goff went first overall in the NFL draft last year and transfer Davis Webb stepped in to keep Cal's offense rolling.
 The defense, however, was again one of the worst in the country, ranking 122nd in yards per play.